selenaqian/sanborn-maps-navigator/README.md

 # sanborn-maps-navigator
 Interactive map search site created during Library of Congress Junior Fellows Program summer 2020.
+The site allows users to click different locations of the map to zoom in and see updated Sanborn Maps results.
+It also selects and displays a random historical newspaper image from the area (country, state, city - currently does not change for counties).

 ## Goals